corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapps/database-management.md

 Corda and your installed CorDapps store their data in a relational database.
 When you install new CorDapp, the associated tables, indexes, foreign-keys, etc. must be created.
 If you install a new version of a CorDapp, its database schema may have changed, but the existing data needs to be preserved or changed accordingly.

-In Corda Enteprise, CorDapps’ custom tables are created or upgraded automatically based on database management scripts written in [Liquibase](../../../../../../en/platform/corda/4.9/enterprise/node/operating/node-database.html#liquibase-ref) format and embedded in CorDapp `.jar`s.
+In Corda Enterprise, CorDapps’ custom tables are created or upgraded automatically based on database management scripts written in [Liquibase](../../../../../../en/platform/corda/4.9/enterprise/node/operating/node-database.html#liquibase-ref) format and embedded in CorDapp `.jar`s.
 Any CorDapp with custom tables (`MappedSchema`)  must contain a matching database management script.